William-Laverty/William-Laverty/README.md

 - 👯 I’m looking to collaborate on a cloud based sharing app
 - 🤔 I’m looking for help with intergrating facial recognition into Swift
 - 💬 Ask me about my video production services
-- 📫 How to reach me: wlaverty13@gmail.com

 ## 🚀 Skills
 Here are some of the skills and technologies I'm proficient in:

-- Swift Core
-- SwiftUI
-- SpriteKit
-- HTML
+- Video Production
-- JavaScript
+- Social Media Marketing
-- CSS
+- Graphic Design
-- Vue
+- Facebook Ads
-- C++
+- E-Commerce Storefront Engineer
-- Python
+- Shopify Funnels

 ## 🔧 Tools & Technologies
 These are some of the tools and technologies I use for development: